-VICTORIAN HOMES OF LOS ANGELES
+VICTORIAN RESIDENCE LOS ANGELES

-Insurance agent Moses Langley Wicks' 1895 Colonial Revival Style residence with Greek Revival porch and cone turret at 1101 Douglas.
+Insurance agent Moses Langley Wicks' 1895 Colonial Revival style residence with Greek Revival porch and cone turret at 1101 Douglas.

-Until construction of Lincoln High School 1912, the Lincoln Heights area was simply known as East Los Angeles.
+LINCOLN HEIGHTSUntil construction of Lincoln High School 1912, the Lincoln Heights area was simply known as East Los Angeles.
 Subdivided as the bedroom of the Pueblo in the 1880's it was the first suburban community in the growing city.

 Hancock M. Johnston, his uncle Dr. John Strolher Griffin and former governor John Gates Downey played a key-role installing water pipes and bringing an new streetcar line to connect the subdivision with downtown Los Angeles.

-The 65-by-100 foot lots ranged from $100 to $150 as splendid homesteads for all...
+The price of the 65-by-100 foot lots ranged from $100 to $150 as splendid homesteads for all people in Los Angeles.

-Inspired by the beautyful country villas of northern Italy, the Italianate style was built 1860 to 1880.
+Inspired by the beautyful country villas of northern Italy, the Victorian Italianate style was built 1860 to 1880.